 - Proper Utilization of Healthcare: 90% of all CCM patients will receive their care in an outpatient setting, reducing ER visits, admissions and readmission.

 - Improved Information Exchange: 80% of providers surveyed with TCM/CCM patients will be satisfied or strongly satisfied with the intervention.

 Why Contract for CHRIS? - Your Partners in Medicare Payment Reform

 Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) and the resulting Merit-based Incentive Payment System (MIPS) or the Alternative Payment Models (APMS) will impact how every physician practice, Accountable Care Organization (ACO), Commercial Medicare Plan, insurer, and health system gets compensated in the future.

-2017 is a “quality” year; outcomes achieved in 2017 will directly effect reimbursement for services starting in 2019.
+Outcomes achieved now will directly effect reimbursement for services starting in 2019.

 In the past, healthcare providers and insurers have had minimal impact on what happens in the home of their patients.
 Social and economic determinates of health create barriers that appear indestructible to patients and will now directly cause providers to be penalized if not addressed.

 By partnering with Spectrum Generations for our low cost CHRIS model, you will now have a community-based aging and disability expert who closely coordinates and is aligned with your Care Team in addressing your patients social and economic needs that have been contributing to high costs and poor clinical outcomes.

 Spectrum Generations can partner with you via fee-for-service or shared-risk contract.